 Create a Wish List

 You can make comparing puppy foods easy on yourself by creating a wish list to use as a guide.
-Your wish list should include all the features that you want to see in your new dog’s food.
+Your wish list should include all the features you want to see in your new dog’s food.
 What kind of meat protein do you prefer?
 Are specific fruits or vegetables important to you?
 What price point are you looking for?

-Referring to your wish list when shopping for new puppy food will help ensure that you don’t overlook anything important to you or your puppy’s health.
+Referring to your wish list when shopping for new puppy food will help ensure you don’t overlook anything important to your puppy’s health.
 If there are certain things that you want to avoid when buying new puppy food, you can always create a nix list and use it along with your wish list while you shop.

 Prepare to Make Changes

 A high-quality puppy food that does well for other Maltese dogs may not work well for your pup.
 There is always a chance that your puppy doesn’t like the new food that you offer them or develops digestive issues, even if it’s a whole food blend.
-If this happens, you’ll have to make a switch to another food until you find one that agrees with and supports your pup.
+If this happens, you’ll have to switch to another food until you find one that agrees with and supports your pup.

 But don’t limit yourself to only these two options!
 Take the time to learn about all of the puppy foods on our reviews list and read through our buyer’s guide before deciding which brand to choose for your puppy.
 What kind of puppy food have you used in the past, and what were your experiences?
 We’d love to hear from you in our comments section below.